levydlior/phase-4-project/README.md

 <li>Refactoring the code: A better usage in the future will be to useContext or redux.
 We had plenty of props drilling.</li>
 <li>Inline styling: We used some inline styling rather than having it in a CSS file.
 An improvement will be to use styled components for cleaner more fluid code</li>
 <li>Having more dedicated places for our methods in the back (utilizing the full potential of MVC)</li>
+<li>Using the same style of functions- we mixed how we wrote our functions rather than agreeing on one style</li>
 </ul>

 # Contacts